Invoca/developer-docs/source/api_documentation/network_integration/set_call_recorded_prompt/index.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 By default, when you choose to record the call, a prompt "This call may be recorded" will be played at the beginning of each call.
 This default prompt may be redundant if you want to set up other prompts later in the ivr tree.
+For more information on customized prompts, please refer to Prompt Recordings page.

 Important Notice
 ~~~~~~~~~~~~~~~~